BlakeRain/esbuild-bundle/README.md

 `javascript!` macro.

 The `javascript!` expands to a literal string, and as such can be invoked wherever an expression macro can be used.
-The macro takes an argument that is interpreted as a path to a JavaScript module, relative to the cargo manifest given in the `CARGO_MANIFEST_DIR` environment variable.
+The macro takes an argument that is interpreted as a path to a JavaScript module.
+The paths can include variable expansion, which can be useful when combined with the `CARGO_MANIFEST_DIR` environment variable.
 The macro causes the JavaScript module to be bundled using `esbuild` and writes the output to a _bundle directory_.
 The output bundle path is then output from the macro.

 The bundles directory is either specified directly in the `javascript!` macro invocation after a `=>` symbol, or it is specified in a `esbuild-bundle.json` configuration file.
+As with the script path, the bundle directory may also use environment variables such as `CARGO_MANIFEST_DIR`.

 Here's a simple example.
 Let's assume that we have a `scripts/my-module.js` file relative to the `Cargo.toml` file for our crate.
 We want to bundle this module into a `bundles` directory and then